bob-606/5.easa.fi/README.md

 ## 17. What structural item provides lateral stability to an airplane?
-What structural item provides lateral stability to an airplane?
 - Elevator
 - Differential aileron deflection
 - Vertical tail